twallema/pySODM/docs/workflow.md

 ### Conclusion

-I hope this tutorial has demonstrated the workflow pySODM can speedup.
+I hope this tutorial has demonstrated a simple yet common workflow pySODM can speedup for you.
 However, both our model and dataset had no labeled dimensions (0-dimensional) so this example was very rudimentary.
 However, pySODM allows to tackle higher-dimensional problems using the same basic syntax.
 This allows to tackle complex problems in different scientific disciplines, I illustrate this with the following tutorials,

 | Case study                                     | Features                                                                                          |
 |------------------------------------------------|---------------------------------------------------------------------------------------------------|